Partial exploiters sustain cooperation: the hump-shaped strategy stably coexists with unconditional cooperators: Results

 \subsection{Simulation Settings}

 We simulate the evolution of four behavioral strategies (AllC, AllD, CC, and Hump; see Fig.~\ref{fig:fig1}B) in an $N$-person public goods game.
 A population of $250$ groups, each of size $N$, evolves over $50{,}000$ generations.
 In each generation, group members play the public goods game: AllC contributes at full rate and AllD contributes nothing, while conditional strategies (CC and Hump) adjust their cooperation iteratively in response to others' behavior, starting from an initial belief (see Methods), until convergence.
-This within-group convergence is assumed to be negligibly fast relative to evolutionary change, so players' fitness are determined by the converged cooperation rates \cite{Grujic2012-se}.
-Between generations, offspring are drawn with the probability proportional to fitness.
+To determine fitness, we use the cooperation rates reached at within-group convergence.
+We assume that this convergence is negligibly fast relative to evolutionary change \cite{Grujic2012-se, Ohtsuki2009-ir}.
+Between generations, offspring are drawn with probability proportional to fitness.
 Each offspring inherits its parent's strategy and initial belief with a small probability of random mutation.
 The population starts from a uniform AllD population.
 We crossed group size $N \in \{3, \ldots, 16\}$ and production-function steepness $K \in \{1, 2, 4, \ldots, 128\}$.
 Below, we report steady-state strategy frequencies averaged over the final 10 generations.